 - You can use walking for everyday short journeys

-- You don’t need to concentrate on the walking itself, leaving you free to enjoy your surroundings, chat to friends and family or just relax.
+- You don’t need to concentrate on the walking itself, leaving you free to enjoy your surroundings, chat with friends and family or just relax.

 - You can enjoy a variety of surroundings as you walk in different places and different seasons